IBM/presto-hudi-workshop/docs/lab-2/README.md

 docker compose down -v
 ```

 This command will stop all containers and remove the volumes.
-You can omit the -v command if you want to keep your existing data for the `trips_table` in your Minio storage and come back to complete lab 3 later.
+You can omit the `-v` parameter if you want to keep your existing data for the `trips_table` in your MinIO storage and come back to complete lab 3 later.